Does Height Affect Vertical Jump?

 Don't blame your height for your vertical jump.
 Focus on what you can control: strength, power, technique, and training consistency.
 Athletes of all heights can improve significantly with proper training.

-Find out your vertical jump height in 60 seconds
+Measure your vertical jump in 60 seconds